AdebolaShelby/sql/README.md

 ## The Having Clause

-* Create a report of all customers located in Virginia who have spent more than $100.
+* Create a report of all customers in Virginia who spent over $100.

     ## Query
     ![the having clause](images/image-6.png)